 For all of the scenarios, we conservatively assume that only projects currently under construction will deliver within our forecasted horizon.
 In other words, no projects that are currently proposed will be delivered by the end of 2024.

 Similar to the years after the Great Recession (post-2008), this scenario assumes a temporary job growth slowdown, followed by a gradual climb back to levels enjoyed in Austin in recent history (roughly 3% year-over-year job growth in the Austin-Round Rock MSA for the last five years).
 This scenario also assumes sublease availability downtown will jump to 5% of the downtown office market but trend back down to 2% where it is today.
-Finally, we have assumed roughly 70,000 sf (about 12%) of downtown coworking space will go into default as part of this scenario.
+Finally, we have assumed roughly 70,000 square feet (about 12%) of downtown coworking space will go into default as part of this scenario.

 While we expect job growth to trend upwards over time, we also anticipate there will be a change in future absorption as tenants reevaluate their space needs as a result of COVID-19.
 Whether this will lead to tenants leasing more space to accommodate greater social distancing or result in tenants leasing smaller spaces due to employees working from home is still unclear.